-For most fiction, the macro setting does not change.
-The micro setting changes when the characters move around or a few hours pass.
+For most fiction, the macro setting does not change through the entire story.
+The micro setting changes when the characters move to a different place.

-Try It:

-Label the settings for the story "Cinderella."
+Try It: Label the settings.
 Try to remember at least two different micro settings of the story.